 In June of 1969, Dr. Robert D. Pierson was appointed Senior Pastor and challenged to bring solutions to financial difficulties and dropping attendance associated with the construction of the sanctuary.
 He ultimately used Charles Sheldon’s book “In His Steps”, that he read as a youth, to encourage the members to read and put the concept of following in the steps of Jesus into practice.

 During his 37 years as senior pastor, Dr. Pierson saw the church begin to grow and prosper and he initiated many programs to serve the church and the community.
 Divorce Adjustment Workshops as well as a singles ministry known as Phoenix were created as was the establishment of a Christian Counseling Center.
-In the 1980’s the Family Life Center was build and the sanctuary was expanded to seat 800 people, and The Walk to Emmaus spiritual retreat began to be held at Christ Church periodically.
+In the 1980’s the Family Life Center was built and the sanctuary was expanded to seat 800 people, and The Walk to Emmaus spiritual retreat began to be held at Christ Church periodically.
 In 1971, the Early Learning Center preschool was established.
 During Dr. Pierson’s time at Christ Church, there was a strengthening of the Sunday School program with special focus on children and youth.

 Dr Pierson was one of the first Methodist pastors sent to Russia after the Iron Curtain fell in the 1990’s.
 He led a mission team to Russia and was successful in helping to bring more than 15 Methodist churches into being with the help of a former atheist who gave her life to Christ on their first mission trip to the area.